Applying to graduate

 - mid 2020, you can expect to receive an email invitation to apply to graduate in late April 2020 (applications close 15 May 2020)

-- end 2020, you can expect an invitation to apply to graduate in late August 2020 (applications close 23 September 2020)
+- end 2020, you can expect an invitation to apply to graduate in September 2020 (applications close 2 October 2020)

 If you are a PhD or master’s by research student, contact us once your thesis has been classified as 'passed' or 'passed subject to correction'.